|Realtime Automatic Note Detection for your MP3 music files.

 |More Midi Device Choices.

 Instrument Control.
-In the case below, the current musical instrument is "Percussive organ" which sounds similar to the
+In the case below, the current musical instrument is "Percussive organ" which sounds similar to the Hammond organ's

 Notelist transcriptions, the midi notes will not come from your computer's speaker but from the sound system you have connected to your